IntuitionLabs

 The FDA regulates AI/ML software under its existing medical device framework.
 In practice, many AI algorithms are deemed Class II (moderate-risk) and cleared via 510(k): indeed, by late 2023 roughly 97% of cleared AI/ML devices used 510(k) (vs. 2–3% via De Novo or PMA) ([4]).
 This mirrors general trends in medical software.
 The FDA’s stated requirement is simply that the device “meets applicable premarket requirements,” including a focused safety/effectiveness review ([13]).
 As an example, the FDA publicly notes that listed devices have passed a “focused review of the device’s overall safety and effectiveness, including evaluation of study appropriateness for the device’s intended use” ([13]).
 (However, FDA decision summaries often lack patient-outcome data ([6]).)

 Influx of submissions has been brisk.
-Industry surveys and FDA reports indicate record volumes: e.g. 91 new clearances in 2022 ([17]) and 221 in 2023 ([1]).
-As of July 2025, the FDA’s Device Center had logged over 1,200 AI/ML devices since 1995 ([2]).
+Industry surveys and FDA reports indicate record volumes: 221 new clearances in 2023, 253 in 2024, and a record 295 in 2025 ([1]).
+As of December 2025, the FDA had authorized a cumulative 1,451 AI/ML devices since 1995 ([2]).
 These products span many categories, from “AI-assisted” imaging adjuncts to automated analyze-and-report systems.
-For instance, Radiology has traditionally dominated: over 75% of FDA AI approvals address image analysis (X-ray, CT, MRI) ([3]) ([4]).
+Radiology has traditionally dominated: 1,104 devices (76%) of all FDA AI authorizations address image analysis (X-ray, CT, MRI) ([2]).
 Cardiology (arrhythmia/ECG analysis) and neurology follow behind.
-The tracker’s contents confirm this: as of October 2023, 531 of 692 devices (77%) on the FDA’s list were radiology tools ([3]) ([4]) (Table 1).
-By specialty, authorized devices (2023 data) include roughly 71 in cardiology (10%), 20 in neurology (3%), 15 in hematology (2%), and the rest spread thinly across other fields.
+In 2025, radiology accounted for 75% of new clearances, cardiovascular 8.8%, and neurology 4.7% ([1]) (Table 1).
+The remaining specialties are spread thinly across pathology, ophthalmology, gastroenterology, and others.

-*Table 1: Distribution of FDA-cleared AI/ML medical devices by medical specialty (data from FDA lists) ([4]).
+*Table 1: Distribution of FDA-cleared AI/ML medical devices by medical specialty (cumulative through end-2025, and 2025 annual share) ([2]) ([1]).
 “Other” covers all remaining specialties.

 Data Trends and Analysis